 I am a sucker for cookies fresh from the oven.
 I don't want to eat them when they are so hot that I burn my tongue, but somewhere within the first couple hours after baking.

 These are truly the best low carb cookies when the chocolate chips/chunks are still melty and the chewy centers are slightly gooey!
-As a result, I prefer to shape the dough in balls and freeze them so that I can bake fresh cookies more often.
-However, I know that not everything has time to bake fresh cookies all the time.
+As a result, I prefer to shape the cookie dough into balls and freeze them so that I can bake fresh cookies more often.
+However, I know that not everyone has time to bake fresh cookies all the time.
 So I recommend storing these low carb cookies in an airtight container on the counter for 3-4 days.
 The coconut flour sugar cookies will lose some of their crispness and turn softer after a day in a container.
 However, if you store them without covering, they will quickly dry out and become hard and crumbly.

 If you would like to keep them for longer, they should stay fresh in the freezer for a few months, though.
 They also thaw very quickly so you will be able to pull out just a few whenever you need them.
 Consider making a double batch of these cookies so you can have them on hand for lunches, snacks, and desserts all of the time!